Inspection outcome: Standards not all met

 Pharmacy context

 The pharmacy is in the centre of Denholme village, near Bradford.
-Pharmacy team members dispense NHS prescriptions and sell a range of over‐the‐counter medicines.
-They provide medicines to people in multi‐compartment compliance packs, and they deliver medicines to people’s homes.
-The pharmacy provides aesthetics products and injectable medicines for weight loss via its website, www.primedpharmacy.com.
-It mainly supplies these products and medicines against private prescriptions issued by UK based prescribers.
-The pharmacy also has a license to wholesale these products and medicines.
+Pharmacy team members dispense NHS prescriptions and sell a range of over-the-counter medicines.
+They provide medicines to people in multi-compartment compliance packs, and they deliver medicines to people’s homes.
+A large proportion of the pharmacy’s business is providing a private service dispensing injectable weight loss medicines and aesthetics products via its website, www.primedpharmacy.com.
+It supplies these products and medicines against private prescriptions issued by UK based prescribers.
+This was an intelligence-led inspection of the pharmacy following information received by the GPhC.
+The inspection focused on the pharmacy’s private service.
+Not all the Standards were inspected on this occasion.
+The pharmacy was last inspected in March 2023 and all standards were met.

 Inspection summary findings